yeswici/FuzzyAI/README.md

 ## Getting Started

-To get started with the FZAI Fuzzer, follow these steps:
+To get started with the FuzzyAI Fuzzer, follow these steps:

 1. Clone the repository: `git clone git@github.com:cyberark/FuzzyAI.git`
 2. Install the required dependencies using [poetry](https://python-poetry.org/) : `poetry update`<br/>